Mayfield, New South Wales: Aboriginal history

 The Awabakal people are acknowledged as the descendants of the traditional custodians of the land where Mayfield is now located.
 Material evidence of Aboriginal occupation of the land now known as Mayfield was originally discovered by Daniel F. Cooksey in June 1925.
 He had located the first specimen of an Elouera, and other stone tools at a number of sites located along the south arm of the Hunter River, and of the former B.H.P Steelworks.
-Cooksey was formerly recognized for the find by W. W. Thorpe, the ethnologist with the Australian Museum, who, in 1928 traveled to Newcastle and officially reported the find.
+Cooksey was formerly recognised for the find by W. W. Thorpe, the ethnologist with the Australian Museum, who, in 1928 traveled to Newcastle and officially reported the find.
 Cooksey documented his work in news articles and personal reports now in the custody of the Archives of the University of Newcastle's Special Collections.

 History

 Much of Mayfield was originally named North Waratah, and formed part of the large Municipality of Waratah (incorporated 1871), of which John Scholey was three times Mayor.
-In 1938 an Act of the New South Wales Parliament created a "City of Greater Newcastle", incorporating 11 municipalities into one local government area, including Waratah.
+In 1938, an Act of the New South Wales Parliament created a "City of Greater Newcastle", incorporating 11 municipalities into one local government area, including Waratah.
 Until it was subdivided by Scholey and the land put up for sale, it was largely semi-forested scrub and fields.
 However, St Andrew's Church at North Waratah was opened as early as 1861, and fell within the Church of England Diocese of Newcastle, New South Wales.
-In 1924 a new church was dedicated at St.Andrews, Mayfield, to replace the aging colonial church.
+In 1924, a new church was dedicated at St.Andrews, Mayfield, to replace the ageing colonial church.

 Mayfield was originally a pleasant garden suburb on the outskirts of Newcastle, and by 1901 contained a Roman Catholic monastery, and several fine Victorian mansions belonging to prominent businessmen and lawyers, including N.B.
 Creer (three times Mayor of Waratah).
 John Scholey built "Mayfield House" for himself, and had the necessary sandstone brought from England.
 Charles Upfold (Soap Manufacturer) built a large mansion on a piece of land in Crebert Street, North Waratah (now called Mayfield), given to him by his friend Scholey.
 It was later sold to biscuit manufacturer, William Arnott who named the mansion "Arnott Holme".
 Arnott then sold it in 1898 to Isaac Winn, owner of the big Newcastle department store.
-Winn renamed the mansion "Winn Court".BHP constructed, in the early 1920s, a very fine mansion in Crebert Street (named after Peter Crebert [1825-1895], an immigrant from Wiesbaden in Germany), with extensive gardens, for their General Manager.
+Winn renamed the mansion "Winn Court".
+BHP constructed, in the early 1920s, a very fine mansion in Crebert Street (named after Peter Crebert [1825–1895], an immigrant from Wiesbaden in Germany), with extensive gardens, for their General Manager.
 Now privately owned and named The Bella Vista, it is used as a weddings and functions centre.